-Figure 2.27: Statistical data shown in a box plot on the left side and violin plot on the right side quartile (Q3).
-Within the box, the bold horizontal line represents the median (Q2) and the dashed line the mean value.
+Figure 2.28: Statistical data shown in a box plot on the left side and violin plot on the right side

 The box plot shows a box-and-whisker distribution of metric severity values for the currently active subset of system resources (typically threads).
 The active subset is changed via the combobox menu at the bottom of the pane, and the y-axis scale is adjusted via the display mode combobox at the top of the pane.